Clifton, Virginia: Civil War

-Village of Clifton

-William E. Beckwith bequeathed his land south of the railroad to his former slaves, some of whom were his children.
+William E. Beckwith, whose 1200 acre plantation included much of the land now incorporated as Clifton, bequeathed his land south of the railroad to his former slaves, some of whom were his children.
 Harriet Harris and the five children she had with William Harris were devised the land where the village of Clifton was initially developed.
 Harrison G. Otis, a New York realtor, purchased a large tract of land north of the railroad from the Beckwith estate and a small lot of land south of the railroad from William Harris, where he constructed a saw mill and train depot.
 The depot opened in November 1868 and was named "Clifton Station".
 The next year, an official U.S. post office opened at the depot, and Otis built the historic Clifton Hotel.
 Harrison Otis and his brother J. Sanford Otis founded the Clifton Presbyterian Church, still in existence.
 The station no longer exists, but the town of Clifton is still standing along what used to be the O & A Railroad, now a part of the Norfolk Southern Railway.

 William Harris divided a portion of his family's land adjacent to the railroad into ten lots that were offered for sale in 1869.
 Homes and businesses were constructed on the lots, including a general merchandise store located on the western side of Main Street adjacent to the railroad.
 Harris expanded the village by selling additional lots along Main Street in the mid-1870s.
 Harrison Otis and his business partner Margaret Hetzel subdivided land on the eastern side of Main Street for development and several lots were sold in the 1870s; however, this development was not as successful as planned due to Harrison Otis's reduced mental health and Margaret Hetzel's financial difficulties.

 The village grew in the late 1800s when a number of homes and businesses were constructed, including additional merchandise stores and lumber yards.